Category: Breastfeeding

 Maintaining or Increasing Milk Supply While Working

 Nursing is more than just providing nourishment for your baby; it is a time for bonding.
 Transitioning from being home to working again can be a difficult time for both you and your baby.
-Continuing nursing after going back to work can help with the transition of being apart during the work day.

 increasing milk supply, how to get breast milk, how can I pump more milk